Posted on February 12, 2016

-This week, we would like to honor the story of John, as told by his daughter Charlene who is a part of our ADAO family.
+This week, we would like to honor the story of Hermann, as told by his widow Irene who is a part of our ADAO family.

 We encourage you to submit your personal stories by clicking here and following the simple instructions on the page.
 In sharing, comes healing.
 Remember, you are not alone.

 How has asbestos changed your life?
-Shared by his daughter, Charlene (unedited)
+Shared by his widow, Irene (unedited)